Suspect In Trump Assassination Attempt Charged With Gun Crimes - UrduPoint

 Ryan Wesley Routh, 58, was charged with possession of a firearm as a convicted felon and possession of a firearm with an obliterated serial number at his initial court appearance.

-Routh, who was arrested on Sunday after an alleged abortive bid to shoot the former president at his West Palm Beach golf course, is expected to face further charges at a later arraignment.
+Routh, who was arrested on Sunday after an alleged abortive bid to shoot the Republican presidential candidate at his West Palm Beach golf course, is expected to face further charges at a later date.

-Routh appeared calm during the brief court hearing, answering "yes" in a soft voice to several questions from District Judge Ryon McCabe of the Southern District of Florida.
+Routh appeared calm during the brief court hearing before Magistrate Judge Ryon McCabe of the Southern District of Florida, answering "yes" to several questions.

+A detention hearing was scheduled for September 23 and an arraignment on further potential charges was set for September 30.

-Routh was arrested on Sunday after a US Secret Service agent noticed the barrel of a rifle pointing out of shrubbery at the Trump International Golf Course.
+Routh was arrested on Sunday after a Secret Service agent on the former president's security detail saw what appeared to be the barrel of a rifle pointing out of a tree line on the perimeter of the Trump International Golf Course, according to a criminal complaint filed by an FBI special agent.

-Agents, who were deployed in a moving security bubble extending about one or two holes ahead of the former president, "engaged" an individual, the US Secret Service's Rafael Barros said.

-Police said Routh fled in a vehicle and was arrested shortly after.

-Sheriff Ric Bradshaw said police recovered a "AK-47-style" rifle equipped with a scope, two backpacks, and a GoPro camera from the scene.
+"The Agent fired his/her service weapon in the direction of the rifle," the complaint said.

+Trump, who was slightly wounded in a July 13 assassination attempt during a campaign rally in Pennsylvania, was several hundred yards away when the golf course shooting occurred and was unharmed.

+Routh appears to have spent nearly 12 hours on the perimeter of the Trump golf course.

+"Routh's mobile phone was located in the vicinity of the area along the tree line... from approximately 1:59 am until approximately 1:31 pm on September 15," the complaint said.

-Routh is reported to be a self-employed affordable housing builder based in Hawaii, with an arrest record spanning decades.
+Routh is reported to be a self-employed builder based in Hawaii, with an arrest record spanning decades.

 He regularly posted about politics and current events on social media, including criticism of Trump, according to US media.